Victoria to Sidney – Tsawwassen Ferry – to Surrey/Langley

 The South Fraser Perimeter Road

-The route between the Tsawwassen Ferry and the Trans-Canada used to be a tricky set of connections and intersections, but in 2013 a new route called the South Fraser Perimeter Road (SFPR), which is 44 kilometres (27 mi) long.
+The route between the Tsawwassen Ferry and the Trans-Canada used to be a tricky set of connections and intersections.
+In 2013 a new route called the South Fraser Perimeter Road (SFPR), which is a continuation of Highway 19, and is 44 kilometres (27 mi) long.
 Construction of this route was started in 2010 and was completed in 2013 at a total cost of $1.26 billion.

 The SFPR is a four-lane expressway that connects the Tsawwassen Ferry Terminal and Highway 99 in Delta to Highway #1 at 176th Street in Surrey.
 The SFPR has a speed limit of 80 km/h (50 mph), and while that’s not fast compared to normal highway speeds, it sure beats stop & go traffic along the old route.
 Plus, for out-of-town travellers, this is very stress-free route to and from the Tsawwassen Ferry terminus.
 This route also provides access to all five of the major Fraser River bridges in Metro Vancouver and incorporates noise walls and in some urban sections of so-called Quiet Pavement to reduce traffic noise.

 At the Tsawwassen Ferry Terminal you travel on a 1.8-kilometre (1.1 mi) long causeway to the Tsawwassen Peninsula, and the expressway follows adjacent the CN Railway Deltaport, and crosses Highway 99.
 The route then follows the west side of Burns Bog, past the south side of the Tilbury and Sunbury industrial areas.
 At the Fraser River is a junction connecting to Highway 91.
-The SFPR proceeds east along the south bank of the Fraser River, passing under the Alex Fraser, Pattullo, and Port Mann bridges.
-The Port Mann bridge carries the Trans-Canada #1 overhead.
-The expressway then turns southeast at Surrey Bend Regional Park to terminate at its junction with Trans-Canada Highway 1 and Highway 15 (heading south to the US border).
+The SFPR proceeds east along the south bank of the Fraser River, passing under the Alex Fraser Bridge, Patullo Bridge, and Port Mann bridges.
+The10-lane wide Port Mann bridge carries the Trans-Canada #1 overhead.
+The expressway then turns southeast at Surrey Bend Regional Park to terminate at its junction with Trans Canada Highway 1 and Highway 15 (heading south to the US border).

 Westbound drivers, on their way to Tsawwassen, should watch for Exit 53 for Highway 15 to the USA Border and Highway 17 to Delta.